- German Shepherd History

 - Boxer Shepherd: Is it Right For You?

-German Shepherds and Boxers are both notoriously famous amongst dog lovers, so it’s no secret why the German Shepherd Boxer mix was born.
+German Shepherds and Boxers are both notoriously famous among dog lovers, so it’s no secret why the German Shepherd Boxer mix was born.
 If you’re considering adding one of these large, friendly, and downright adorable dogs to your home, then you need to know the facts.
 Keep reading to find out everything you need to know about the infamous German Shepherd Boxer mix.

 You might want to read: Top 10 Best Dog Ramps and Steps to Prevent The Risk of IVDD